LeslieDancey/fme-server-FULL/scheduling.md

 Enter a name for the schedule (something like ApartmentSchedule) and enter a name for a new category (like MySchedules)

 For the workspace to execute select the repository called Samples and in there select the workspace austinApartments.fmw

+**4. Set Schedule**

+For the schedule itself, use the following settings: Start date: Check Immediately in order to verify that the schedule works.

+Repeats: Interval Based.

+Repeat Unit: Minute

+Interval: 1

+End Date: Choose a date 5 minutes in the future.

+Be aware that times are in the 24-hour clock and are in the same time zone as the client.

+Click OK to create the schedule.

+**5. Check Results**

+Click on the Jobs menu entry and the Completed tab.
+You will see the results of the completed scheduled jobs occurring at one minute intervals.

+**Advanced Task**

+As an advanced (and optional) task, why not try to issue a notification for when a workspace fails.

+**1. Add Topic**

+Under the Notification dialogs add a new Topic called schedule_notification

+**2. Add Subscription**

+Now add a new Subscription called schedule_notification_email.
+It should be an email protocol and it should be subscribed to the schedule_notification topic

+Use the same email (SMTP) details as you used in the Chapter 4 exercises.
+The other fields should be as follows:

+Email To: <Your own email address>

+Email CC: <Leave empty>

+Email Subject: Schedule Failed

+Email Template: <Leave empty>

+**3. Create Schedule**

+Return to the Schedules dialogs.
+Create a new schedule with a name and category of your choosing.
+Select the Samples repository and choose the workspace easyTranslator.fmw

+When you select a workspace with published parameters – like this one – they will now appear in the Schedules dialog.
+They can therefore be set at this time.

+To force this workspace to fail, we’ll deliberately set an incorrect parameter.
+Locate the Source File parameter and click Specify A Location.
+In the location field enter g:\invalidpath.shp.
+As this file does not exist it will cause the workspace to fail when run.

+Under the Notification settings Post to Topic(s) on Failure select the topic schedule_notification